OmarMedhat884/Doctorly-Healthcare-App/README.md

 # 🚑 Doctorly – Healthcare Web & Mobile Application

 Doctorly is a fully integrated healthcare platform designed to simplify and enhance interactions between patients and physicians across both web and mobile experiences.
-It provides essential healthcare functionalities such as appointment booking, scheduling, electronic medical records, and secure communication — all built on a scalable architecture and a modern, user-centric UI/UX.
+It provides essential healthcare functionalities such as appointment booking, scheduling, electronic medical records, and secure communication — all built on a scalable architecture with a modern, user-centric UI/UX.

 ---